corneliusdavid/DelphiVersions/AboutScreens/README.md

-# unofficial list of Delphi About Screens
+# Unofficial list of Delphi About Screens

 ![Delphi 12.1](D12.1.png)